-Best Credit Cards in Canada for 2024
+Best Credit Cards in Canada

 Credit cards offer a variety of benefits to consumers, including convenience, purchase protection, and rewards.
 Before choosing a credit card, it's important to consider what you would like your new card to help you with.
 Will you use it to sponsor your travels or rely on it to pay off debt faster?

 Once you know what you need to accomplish, you'll know which features are most important.
-Keeping those in mind, here's a rundown of some of the best credit cards in Canada to help you choose one without having to dive deep into the fine print.
+Keeping those in mind, here's a rundown of some of the leading credit cards in Canada to help you choose one without having to dive deep into the fine print.

 Scotiabank Gold American Express® Card